Uniroyal: Archival material

-The Uniroyal, Inc Records are held the Special Collections and Archives Department at University of Wisconsin-Eau Claire.
+The Uniroyal, Inc Records are held by the Special Collections and Archives Department at University of Wisconsin-Eau Claire.
 Comprising contract negotiation and grievance case files, meeting minutes, memos, correspondence, photos and audio visual material, the records document numerous activities including: the collective bargaining activities of Local 19 of the United Rubber Workers of America, the impact on plant operations by the introduction of synthetic rubber production, and work modernization after World War II.
 The Department is also home to the Uniroyal Collection, which includes news clippings and photos, and well as the United Rubber, Cork, Linoleum, and Plastic Workers of America.
 Local 19: Records, which reflect the work of the labour union that represented the employees at the Uniroyal Goodrich Tire Company's Eau Claire plant.

 Records and photographs pertaining to the Rubber Machinery Shops of the Dominion Tire Co.
 Ltd, in Kitchener, Ontario are housed in Special Collections & Archives at the University of Waterloo Library.
 Included are photographs, newsletters, equipment lists, press releases and news clippings regarding employees and company operations.

 United States Rubber Company records at Baker Library Special Collections, Harvard Business School.